technologiestiftung/stadtpuls-story-template/README.md

 * `src/YOUR-STORY/images/social-image.jpg`: This file is the preview that is displayed when sharing via social media or messenger apps such as Slack or WhatsApp.
 * `src/YOUR-STORY/images/author-1.png` and `src/YOUR-STORY/images/author-2.png`: The portraits of the authors.

 These images were made with the [Sketch app](https://www.sketch.com/).
 The design files are in the `design-resources` folder.
-We also provided [Adobe Photoshop](https://www.adobe.com/de/products/photoshop.html) templates which are also in the `design-resources` folder.
-If you don't have Photoshop, you can use the free and open source [Krita App](https://krita.org/en) to open the Photoshop templates.
+Additionally we provide [Adobe Photoshop](https://www.adobe.com/de/products/photoshop.html) templates which are also in the `design-resources` folder.
+If you don't own Photoshop, you can use the free and open source [Krita App](https://krita.org/en) to open the Photoshop templates.

-### Adapting the content-code
+### Adapting the content code

 The main content of the story happens in the `<article>` HTML tag.
 However, the hero section containing the title, authors and publication date are placed within the `<header>` tag.

-#### Basic formatting.
+#### Basic formatting

 Basic formatting tags such as `<strong>`, `<em>`, `<blockquote>`, `<h1>` to `<h6>`, `<code>`, `<p>`, etc. are formatted automatically.
 This is due to the `prose` CSS class applied to their parent `<section>` elements.
 These automatic styles are provided by the [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) and some custom adaptations in the `styles.css` file.